cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 - [Tip Sheet for Hands-On Teaching](/resources/activity-sheets/activitysheet_tips-for-instructors/)

 ## Lesson Plans, Assignments, and Hands-On Activity Sheets
-The following lesson plans are listed in order of hands-on activities with familiar and accessible materials and processes (foods, cooking) to somewhat more involved and potentially unfamiliar (varnish, mold-making).
-Each lesson plan offers
+The lesson plans below are listed in order, starting out with activities that involve familiar and accessible materials and processes (e.g., foods and cooking), and progressing to somewhat more complex and potentially unfamiliar hands-on work (varnish, mold-making).
+Each lesson plan offers:
 -  learning objectives
 -  detailed instructions about materials and process for instructors
 -  informational resources (explanatory presentations as pdfs; class reading suggestions) that can form the core of instructor lectures or of preparatory student reading, watching, discussion, and reflection